Too Much Johnson (1938 film): Production

 The film was not intended to stand by itself, but was designed as the cinematic aspect of Welles's Mercury Theatre stage presentation of William Gillette's 1894 comedy about a New York playboy who flees from the violent husband of his mistress and borrows the identity of a plantation owner in Cuba who is expecting the arrival of a mail-order bride.

 Welles planned to mix live action and film for this production.
 The film was designed to run 40 minutes, with 20 minutes devoted to the play's prologue and two 10-minute introductions for the second and third act.
 Welles planned to create a silent film in the tradition of the Mack Sennett slapstick comedies, in order to enhance the various chases, duels and comic conflicts of the Gillette play.

 "The multi-media concept was a throwback to the early age of cinema when vaudeville shows were punctuated by quick cinematic vignettes," wrote Welles biographer Bret Wood.
 The alternation format stage-and-screen hybrid—scenes of live performance linked together by film segments—dates back to 1896.

 Welles thought highly of Joseph Cotten as a comic actor, and cast him as the lead in the farce.
 Other Mercury Theatre actors included Ruth Ford, Arlene Francis, Howard Smith, Mary Wickes and Eustace Wyatt.
 Welles's wife, Virginia Nicolson, appeared in the film under her professional pseudonym Anna Stafford.
 Bit parts were given to Welles's Mercury Theatre producer John Houseman, assistant director John Berry, composer Marc Blitzstein, and Herbert Drake, the New York Herald Tribune drama reporter who became the Mercury Theatre's publicist and, later, vice president.
-Although writer Frank Brady reported that Welles gave himself a small role as a Keystone Kop, Welles is not seen in the film.
+Although writer Frank Brady reported that Welles gave himself a small role as a Keystone Cop, Welles is not seen in the film.
 Among the uncredited extras for a crowd sequence was a young Judy Holliday.

 Harry Dunham, a newsreel and documentary cameraman who was an old friend of Paul Bowles, was the film's cinematographer.
 Location photography took place in New York City's Battery Park and Central Park.
 Additional shooting took place on a Hudson River day-trip excursion boat and at locations in Yonkers, New York, and Haverstraw, New York.
 Interior shots were set up at a studio in the Bronx, New York.
 For the Cuban plantation, Welles created a miniature structure next to a papier-mâché volcano, with store-bought tropical plants to suggest the exotic Caribbean flora.